isabellasiele/H1N1-vaccine-Project/README.md

 Baseline Logistic Regression is selected as the final model based on:

 Highest ROC-AUC score (0.8237): Good ability to distinguish between those who will and won't get vaccinated.
+Highest accuracy (77.2%): Most correct predictions overall.
+Strong recall (0.72): Identifies 68% of vaccinated individuals.
+Highest f1 score(0.5769) which is the best balance between recall and precision.
-Highest accuracy (77.2%): Most correct predictions overall Strong recall (0.72): Identifies 68% of vaccinated individuals Balanced performance: Good trade-off between precision and recall
+Balanced performance: Good trade-off between precision and recall.

 ## Conclusion